philuttley/statistical-inference/_episodes/12-hypothesis_comparison.md

 Now the modified versions of the functions.
 The `calc_error_chisq` function is modified to calculate only the upper value of an interval, consistent with an upper limit.

 ~~~
-def grid1d_chisqmin_cfint(a_index,a_range,a_steps,parm,model,xval,yval,dy,xedges):
+def grid1d_binchisqmin(a_name,a_range,a_steps,parm,model,xdata,ydata,yerrs):
-    '''Finds best the fit and then carries out chisq minimisation for a 1D grid of fixed parameters.
+    '''Uses lmfit.
+Finds best the fit and then carries out chisq minimisation for a 1D grid of fixed
+       parameters, but using a binned model suitable for binned counts data
        Input:
-            a_index - index of 'a' parameter (in input list parm) to use for grid.
+            a_name - string, name of 'a' parameter (in input Parameters object parm) to use for grid.
             a_range, a_steps - range (tuple or list) and number of steps for grid.
-            parm - parameter list for model to be fitted.
+            parm - lmfit Parameters object for model to be fitted.
             model - name of model function to be fitted.
-            xval, dyval, dy - data x, y and y-error arrays
+            xdata, ydata, yerrs - lists of data x, y and y-error arrays (as for the lmf_lsq_resid function)
         Output:
             a_best - best-fitting value for 'a'
             minchisq - minimum chi-squared (for a_best)